My first memory as a human being is waking up from a night terror.

 When I was 6 years old I was “diagnosed” with sleep apnea — the rare kind in which one stops breathing multiple times throughout the night.
 Turns out, unconsciously holding your breath is a super inconvenient way to be woken up throughout the night!

-I just remember waking up every day exhausted and living in exhaustion for most of my young life.
+I remember waking up every day exhausted and living in exhaustion for most of my young life.
 I didn’t exactly realize that I was living with this exhaustion at the time because I had no reference for how it was to be well rested.

 Needless to say that I had a rocky relationship with rest and sleep.
 And this led to a rocky relationship with life.